Tchaikovsky's Three Pieces (Trois morceaux) for solo piano, Op. 9 (TH 131 ; ČW 107 to 109), were written in October 1870 in Moscow.

 All three pieces were published together as Op.
 9 by Pyotr Jurgenson in March 1871.
 They were included in volume 51Б of Tchaikovsky's Complete Collected Works (1946), edited by Ivan Shishov.

-The composer's manuscript scores of all three pieces are now preserved in the Glinka National Museum Consortium of Musical Culture in Moscow (ф.
+The composer's manuscript scores of all three pieces are now preserved in the Russian National Museum of Music in Moscow (ф.
 88, No. 109) [view].

 - See: Three Pieces, Op.
 9: Recordings